SassanKermani/DB-Project/readme.md

 #### list o shit
 - build a full crUD for about
-- build a full crud for info
+- build a full crUD for info

 # Nameing convention